When will I see you again? Sport bids to step out of virus shadow - France 24

 -- The English season will not start until July 1 at the earliest and likely behind closed doors.
 The new Hundred tournament has been scrapped until 2021.
 However, England could begin their rescheduled three-Test series against the West Indies on July 8.

-The series was originally due to start on June 4 at the Oval.
+The series was originally due to start on June 4.
 Australia and Pakistan are still due to tour later in the summer.

 -- The money-spinning IPL, which should have started on March 29, was postponed but media reports said the BCCI may aim for a tournament in September-October, ahead of the T20 World Cup in Australia.